The Best Viewpoints in Paris and their Views

 In addition, this building offers an extra advantage: the terrace is a viewpoint overlooking the city.
 You can look out completely free of charge, no purchase is necessary.
 From there you will see the back facade of the Opera, the Basilica of the Sacré Coeur and, in the distance, the silhouette of the Eiffel Tower.

-The building is also worth seeing: it has been declared a historical monument.
-Look at the dome and its stained glass windows, it's amazing!
+The building is also worth a visit: it has been declared a historical monument.
+Check out the dome and its stained glass windows, it's amazing!

-- Price: Entrance to the building is free and the climb to the terrace to enjoy the view is free.
+- Price: The entrance to the building is free and the climb to the terrace to enjoy the view is free.

-- Is it necessary to make a reservation?
-No, as long as the mall is open you can come and enjoy the viewpoint.
+- Reservations: No, as long as the mall is open you can come and enjoy the viewpoint.

-9 The highest point of the Saint Jacques Tower
+9 The highest point of the tower of Saint Jacques

-If you are still in the mood for heights, I recommend that you climb the tower of Saint Jacques.
-It is the only thing that remains of the monument to which it belonged, the Gothic-Flemish church of Saint-Jacques-de-la-Boucherie.
+If you're still in the mood for heights, I recommend you climb the Saint Jacques tower.
+It is all that remains of the monument to which it once belonged, the Gothic-Flemish church of Saint-Jacques-de-la-Boucherie.